 An optimal modem will use root-raised cosine filtering in the tx and rx filters.
-(A root-raised cosine filter puts "half" the response in the tx and "half" in the rx filter, so that the product in the frequency domain is a raised cosine.)
-The total channel reponse will have zero ISI, and the tx and rx filters are the same, so we have minimised the probability of errors.
+(A root-raised cosine filter puts “half” the response in the tx and “half” in the rx filter, so that the product in the frequency domain is a raised cosine.)
+The total channel response will have zero ISI, and the tx and rx filters are the same, so we have minimized the probability of errors.

 The above description can be found in any communications textbook.
 Now for what the textbooks leave out: some examples of when *not* to use “optimal” filters.